lucamassarelli/Unsupervised-Features-Learning-For-Binary-Similarity/README.md

 ## Citation
 If you use this repository or datasets for your project please cite:

-Massarelli L., Di Luna G. A., Petroni F., Querzoni L., Baldoni R.
-Investigating Graph Embedding Neural Networks with Unsupervised Features Extraction for Binary Analysis.
-To Appear in: In Symposium on Network and Distributed System Security (NDSS), Workshop on Binary Analysis Research.
+Massarelli L., Di Luna G. A., Petroni F., Querzoni L., Baldoni R. Investigating Graph Embedding Neural Networks with Unsupervised Features Extraction for Binary Analysis.
+To Appear in: Workshop on Binary Analysis Research (BAR) colocated with Symposium on Network and Distributed System Security (NDSS).
 2019.

 ## Aknowledgement